netlify-templates/victor-hugo/site/content/about/_index.md

 origins:
   heading: Origins
-  para1: David Asch, MD, MBA and Kevin Volpp, MD, PhD conceptualized Way to Health back in 2010.
+  para1: Drs.
+David Asch and Kevin Volpp conceptualized Way to Health back in 2010.
 It was born from their frustration around the lack of a platform to quickly develop, test and scale out their ideas to improve health care for patients.
   para2: Since then, more than 50 faculty and researchers from the University of Pennsylvania and other renowned institutions have conducted and continue to research direct patient engagement and behavioral economics based interventions aimed at reducing the disease burden from major U.S. public health problems.
   image1: /images/asch.jpg
   image2: /images/volpp.jpg